How To Conduct A Good Podcast Interview

 Establish a pre-interview process.

-As a podcaster, we’re sure that you already have a pre-recording process.
+As a podcaster, we’re sure that you already have a pre-recording and planning process.
 Maybe you do some research, jot down some topics or a list of questions, create an outline, and then record.
 When it comes to podcast interviews, it’s a good idea to create a pre-interview process as well.
 But, what does this look like?

 Use the right equipment.